ItsNotGoodName/ipc-sun-sync/README.md

 ## Troubleshooting

-If the program says it is successful but sunrise and sunset times do not change, try disabling `Smart Codec` if it is enabled.
+- If the program says it is successful but the sunrise and sunset times do not change, ~~try disabling `Smart Codec` if it is enabled.~~ use rpc.

 ## To Do